U Asia Campus

 UAC Courses : HIST 1700(American Civilization), HIST 4610(History of Women in America Since 1870), UGS 2237(Global Citizenship ), HUM 1010(Exploring Humanities)

-Dr. Kera Lovell is an Assistant Professor of History at the University of Utah, Asia Campus where she teaches courses on US history, women’s history, and global citizenship.
-Lovell earned her PhD in American Studies at Purdue University in 2017.
-She has taught courses at Purdue University, Ball State University, and the University of Hawai‘i.
-She is currently working on her book project that traces an undocumented method of postwar urban protest in which activists challenged police brutality and urban renewal by insurgently converting vacant lots into parks.
-This project has been recognized with numerous awards, including the Graham Foundation's research fellowship, the Hoover Institution’s Silas Palmer Fellowship, Purdue University’s Global Synergy Grant, and Purdue University’s Research Grant Foundation.
+Dr. Kera Lovell (any pronouns) is an Associate Professor of History at the University of Utah's, Asia Campus where she teaches history, gender studies, and other humanities courses.
+Lovell earned their PhD in American Studies at Purdue University in 2017 and has since taught courses at Purdue University, Ball State University, and the University of Hawai'i.
+In 2024, Lovell served as a Mellon Fellow at the Dumbarton Oaks Research Institute through Harvard University where they completed research on their manuscript on radical environmental protest tactics in the late Vietnam War era.
+Their research traces an undocumented method of postwar urban protest in which activists challenged police brutality and urban renewal by insurgently converting vacant lots into parks.
+This project has been recognized with numerous awards, including the Graham Foundation's research fellowship, the Hoover Institution's Silas Palmer Fellowship, Purdue University's Global Synergy Grant, Purdue University's Research Grant Foundation, and more.

 You can learn more about her research and teaching at her website www.KeraLovell.com and by following her on Twitter and Instagram at @keralovell.